nygard/class-dump/README.md

 iOS Class Guard
 =========

-iOS-Class-Guard is a command-line utility for obfuscating Objective-C class and protocol names.
-It was made as an extesion for [class-dump](https://github.com/nygard/class-dump).
+iOS-Class-Guard is a command-line utility for obfuscating Objective-C class, protocol, property and method names.
+It was made as an extension for [class-dump](https://github.com/nygard/class-dump).
 The utility generates symbol table which is then include during compilation.
 Effectively hides most of class, protocols, methods, properties and i-var names.

 **iOS Class Guard will not enhance the security of your application, but will make it a harder to read.
 Obfuscation technique presented here will generate results similar to that produced by [ProGuard](http://proguard.sourceforge.net/).**

 Version
 -----------
-0.5
+0.6

 Do I need It?
 -----------